 Palmetto State Armory is sometimes given a bad rap when it comes America's favorite rifle- even their "barebones" AR-15 variants seem to give the platform the potential you could expect of it, while remaining very modestly priced, and they have enough offerings to be readily able to fill most of the AR-15 niche markets straight from the factory- from those who want a retro-style "classic" AR-15 to those who really want a customized, pimped-out hipster gun, to AR pistols and SBR's, and much more.

-Overall, I'd highly recommend Palmetto State Armory for anyone looking to get into AR-15's for the first time, or for people who want to save money.
+Overall, I'd highly recommend Palmetto State Armory for anyone looking to get into AR-15's for the first time, or for people who want to save money, as they are even cheaper used.
 They offer a dazzling variety of models to scratch that itch, and they do it for an affordable price that's extremely hard to beat.
+Below, we've gone ahead and put banners linking to some of the best deals for the PSA AR-15 that can be found online, but hurry!
+They tend to run out of stock very quickly- especially around the holidays.

 Comments